-Further, each aspect's span was defined separately as follows.
-Cruelty-free is not using animal materials as inputs in products and avoiding any kind of animal cruelty while confirming animal welfare.
-Fairtrade is not using sweatshop labour and child labour for while production processes avoiding price masking on products.
-Eco-friendly is using environmentally friendly material inputs and the extent to which the features of the product align with the respondent's personal ecofriendly practices.
+Further, each aspect's span was defined separately follows. as Cruelty-free is not using animal materials as inputs in products and avoiding any kind of animal cruelty while confirming animal welfare.
+Fairtrade is not using sweatshop labour and child labour for production processes while avoiding price masking on products.
+Eco-friendly is using environmentally friendly material inputs and the extent to which the features of the product align with the respondent's personal eco-friendly practices.